Monstera Epipremnoides is a well-known plant among gardening and indoor plant enthusiast.

 Propagating Monstera Epipremnoides

 You can propagate M. Epipremnoides through stem cutting.
 Select the healthy node and a part of the stem for propagation.

 You can choose a stem with some leaves to help with faster propagation.
 You can still propagate one without leaves, but it may take a bit long.

 The best way to propagate it’s to cut the node with 2-3 leaves in it.
 Don’t choose a node that has dead or dying leaves.
 After cutting with a trimming scissor, you set the vine in a clean glass of water.
 In a few days, the aerial roots start forming in the nodes.

 You can also propagate Monstera epipremnoides nodes by using sphagnum moss or using moist soil.

 If you’re ordering the plant from the store and not yet ready to plant, you can store it in a container with half a half-inch of water.
 Move the container to a partial shade location and plant it when you’re ready.

 Monstera epipremnoides is a tropical plant with holes in the leaves that allows them to endure heavier rainfall and winds.

 When you’re planting indoors, it prefers lightly moist aroid soil.
 Don’t oversaturate the soil with water as it leads to root rot.
 You can mix the perlite, pine bark, and coco coir in the potting mix when preparing for container planting.

-For better airflow inside the soil, don't compact it and increase the amount of pine bark.
-The soil rich in organic matter and a little bit moisture helps the plant to grow healthy.
+For better airflow inside the soil, don’t compact it and increase the amount of pine bark.
+The soil is rich in organic matter and a little bit of moisture helps the plant to grow healthy.